Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Evaluating Logical Consistency of LLMs

 Another observation is that LLMs tend to perform more consistently on the CaTeRS dataset.
 We attribute this to the dataset’s focus on temporal and causal relations.
 The more objective and logical preferential relations may make it easier for models to maintain consistency.

-\rparagraph{Impact of CoT Prompting} We also investigated the effect of CoT prompting on logical consistency.
+\rparagraph{Impact of CoT Prompting} We also investigated the effect of Chain-of-Thought (CoT) prompting \citep{wei2022chain} on logical preference consistency.
 Surprisingly, CoT reasoning did not generally improve consistency, and in some cases, it led to a decrease in transitivity performance.
-We hypothesize that this decline may be due to the additional reasoning tokens generated during CoT prompting, which could introduce variations in the judgement standards used for different comparisons.
-When a model’s understanding of the preferential relations is not uniform, it may produce inconsistent (non-transitive) outcomes.
-This suggests that CoT prompting, while beneficial for complex reasoning, might introduce unintended inconsistencies in certain logical judgement tasks.
+We hypothesize that this decline may be due to the additional CoT reasoning tokens could introduce variations in the judgment standards used for different comparisons.
+When the understanding of the preferential relations is not uniform, it may produce inconsistent (non-transitive) outcomes.
+This suggests that CoT prompting, while beneficial for complex reasoning, might introduce unintended inconsistencies in certain logical judgment tasks.